Ahdhn/RXMeshDocs/docs/getting-started/first-app.md

         face_normal.from_glm(face_id, n);
     });

-//Move attributes to the host
+//Move attributes from the device to the host vertex_color.move(DEVICE, HOST);
-vertex_color.move(DEVICE, HOST);
 face_normal.move(DEVICE, HOST);